 17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

-If you want to raise chickens, this guide will help you choose the best chickens for beginners.
+If you want to raise chickens, this guide will help you choose the best for beginners.

 These chickens are easy to raise and require less effort.
-However, you have to follow the same SOPs to take care of these easy chickens.
+However, you must follow the same SOPs to care for these easy chickens.

 Below you will find the best egg-laying, meat, and ornamental chicken breeds.